chance2021/lab24-helm-deployment/README.md

   --from-literal=token="$WEBHOOK_SECRET"
 ```

-> Keep the Git automation email at `workflow@example.com` so the workflow commits consistently, and leave the commit message prefix `[workflow]` intact (or update `argo-events/sensor.yaml`) so the sensor can detect and ignore automation pushes.
+> Keep the Git automation email at `workflow@example.com` so the workflow commits consistently.
+Leave the commit message prefix `[workflow]` intact and make sure your pushes touch files under `apps/my-service/app/`, because the sensor filters rely on both conventions (update `argo-events/sensor.yaml` if you need different rules).

 ### 2.3 Allow the Argo Workflows controller to operate in `cicd`